rockNroll87q/cerebrum7t/data.md

 <hr>
 # Data structure

-In our work, we used plain reconstructed data.
+In our work, we used plain reconstructed data (no pre-processing).
 The only pre-process applied to the data is the conversion from DICOM to the NIfTI format, carried out using [dcm2niix](https://github.com/rordenlab/dcm2niix).
 All the volumes are in NIfTI format (`.nii` or `.nii.gz`).
 We used [Nipy's NiBabel](https://nipy.org/nibabel/) to handle such MR Images.